Search This Blog

 A true story about one of the most recognized Native American names in history, through firsthand research and oral tradition Marshall recounts the life of a genius strategist, commander, and leader.

-A nonfiction book about the America's systematic destruction of Native American culture, religion, and way of life in the late 19th century.
+A nonfiction book about America's systematic destruction of Native American culture, religion, and way of life in the late 19th century.
 This book uses firsthand descriptions from Dakota, Ute, Sioux, Cheyenne, and other tribes (as well as more official records) to tell the story of betrayal and broken treaties.

 A riveting, engrossing nonfiction account of the Osage murders and its following trials.
 Set in Oklahoma in the 1920s, white settlers and local political bosses were said to have taken advantage of the Osage's vulnerability in order to steal their wealth from oil deposits on their land.